vvelediaz/pdf-viewer/README.md

 #### ✅ "No Configuration Required"
 **Fixed**: Zero-config setup works out of the box.

+#### ✅ "No React Externalization Errors"
+**Fixed**: Package now ships as compiled JavaScript instead of raw TypeScript, eliminating Vite externalization issues.

+**Previous Error**: `Module "npm:react@^18.2.0" has been externalized for browser compatibility` **Solution**: The package is now properly built as a library with React as an external dependency.

 #### PDF Not Loading
 **Solutions**:
 1. Check file path/URL is correct